bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 ### Behavioral experiment

-The experiment was conducted over 3 consecutive days, at the end of the day, with all motor task performed in the scanner using an ergonomic MRI-compatible 4-keys response pad.
+The experiment was conducted over 3 consecutive days, at the end of the day, with the motor tasks performed in the scanner using an ergonomic MRI-compatible 4-keys response pad.

-On the first evening (D1), subjects were trained to perform with their left-hand a 5 elements sequence (TSeq) for 14 blocks of 12 sequences or a maximum of 12x5=60 keypresses.
+On the first evening (D1), subjects were trained to perform with their non-dominant left-hand a 5 elements sequence (TSeq) for 14 blocks (indicated by a green cross displayed in the center of the screen) each composed of 12 repetitions of the motor sequences (ie. 60 keypresses per block).
-Subject were instructed to execute repeatedly as fast and as accurate as possible the sequence of keypresses and to start from the beginning of the sequences in case they noticed that they did an error.
+Subjects were instructed to execute repeatedly as fast and accurate as possible the sequence of keypresses until completion of the practice block.
-They were retested approximately 20 minutes later for an additional single block of 12 sequences.
+Practice blocks were interspersed with 25-s rest periods (indicated by the onset of a red cross on the screen) to prevent fatigue.
+In case of mistake during sequence production, subjects were asked to stop their performance and to immediately start practicing again from the beginning of the sequence until the end of the block.
+Approximately 20 minutes after the completion of the training phase, subjects were administered a retention test, which consisted of a single block similar to training ones.

-On the second evening (D2), subjects were first tested for 1 block on TSeq, then were trained on an interfering sequences (IntSeq) of 5 elements with left-hand for 14 blocks of 12 sequences as for TSeq.
+On the second evening (D2), subjects were evaluated on the TSeq during a retest session (1 block), and were then trained on an interfering sequences (IntSeq) of 5 elements with their left-hand for 14 blocks of 12 sequences as for TSeq.

 On the third evening (D3), subjects first performed TSeq for 7 blocks followed by 7 blocks of IntSeq, each block including 12 repetitions of the sequence or 60 keypresses.

-This was followed by a task specifically designed for MVPA analysis, similar to @wiestler_skill_2013, alternating short blocks of practice of 4 different sequences.
+This was followed by a task specifically designed for MVPA analysis, which alternates short practice blocks of 4 different sequences similarly to @wiestler_skill_2013.
-However it differed in that the 4 sequences used the left hand four fingers excluding the thumb, and were, as for the initial training, performed repeatedly without interruption not and given error feedback, this in order to probe the processes underlying automation of the skill.
+It however differed in that, in our study, all 4 sequences used the left-hand 4 fingers excluding the thumb.
+Also, as for the initial training, sequences were performed repeatedly and without interruption nor any feedback, this in order to probe the processes underlying automatization of the skill.

-Each block, composed of an instruction period of 4 sec when was displayed 5 numbers (eg. 1-4-2-3-1) representing in reading order the sequence of fingers to be pressed, followed by an execution period indicated by a green cross.
+Each block was composed of an instruction period of 4 sec. when was displayed 5 numbers (eg. 1-4-2-3-1) representing in reading order the sequence of fingers to be pressed, which was followed by an execution period indicated by a green cross.
-Subject had to perform 5 times the sequence, or a maximum of 5x5=25 key-presses, before being instructed to stop and rest by displaying a red cross.
+Subjects had to perform 5 times the sequence, or a maximum of 25 key-presses, before being instructed to stop and rest by displaying a red cross.

-Ordering of the sequences in blocks was chosen to include all possible successive pairs of the sequences using De Bruijn cycles [@aguirre_bruijn_2011] allowing unbiased analysis of dynamics described below.
+Ordered assignement of sequences to blocks was chosen to include all possible successive pairs of the sequences using De Bruijn cycles [@aguirre_bruijn_2011].
+This prevented systematic leakage of BOLD activity between blocks, allowing unbiased analysis of the dynamic of activity pattern described below.
-Given 4 sequences, a 2-length De Bruijn cycle would repeat each 4 times giving 16 blocks.
+A 2-length De Bruijn cycle of the 4 sequences repeats each one 4 times, yielding a total of 16 blocks.
-This cycle was repeated twice in each of 2 scans separated by few minutes, giving 4 groups of 16 practice blocks or a total of 64 blocks.
+This cycle was repeated twice in each of the 2 scanning sessions separated by approximately 5 minutes, thus resulting in a total of 64 blocks (4 groups of 16 practice blocks).

 ### Scan acquisition

 MRI data were acquired on a Siemens Trio 3T scanner on 2 two separate sessions.
-The first session used 32-channel coil to acquire high-resolution anatomical T1 weighted image using Multi-Echo (4) MPRAGE (MEMPRAGE) at 1mm isotropic resolution.
+The first session used a 32-channel coil to acquire high-resolution anatomical T1 weighted image using Multi-Echo (4) MPRAGE (MEMPRAGE) at 1mm isotropic resolution.

-Functional data were acquired during the second session with 12-channel coil for comparison with other dataset.
+Functional data were acquired during the second session with a 12-channel coil for comparison with other dataset.
 EPI sequence consists of 40 slices with 3.44mm in-plane resolution and 3.3mm slice thickness to provide full cortical and cerebellum coverage with a TR of 2.16 sec.
-Consecutively fieldmap was obtained to measure B0 field inhomogeneity to allow retrospective compensation of induced distortions.
+Following fMRI data acquisition, a short EPI set of data was acquired with reversed phase encoding to correct for B0 field inhomogeneity induced distortions.

 ### Preprocessing

 Custom pipeline was used to preprocess fMRI data prior to analysis.
 First, high-resolution anatomical T1 weighted image was preprocessed with Freesurfer [@dale_cortical_1999;@fischl_high-resolution_1999;@fischl_cortical_2008] to segment subcortical regions, reconstruct cortical surfaces and provide inter-subjects alignment of cortical folding patterns.
 Pial and grey/white matter interface surfaces were downsampled to match the 32k sampling of Human Connectome Project (HCP) [@glasser_minimal_2013].
-HCP subcortical atlas coordinates were warped onto individual T1 data using non-linear registration based on Ants software [@avants_symmetric_2008;@klein_evaluation_2009].
+HCP subcortical atlas coordinates were warped onto individual T1 data using non-linear registration using the Ants software [@avants_symmetric_2008;@klein_evaluation_2009].

-fMRI data was processed using an integrated method (under review) which combines slice-wise motion estimation and intensity correction followed by resampling of cortical and subcortical gray matter timecourse extraction removing B0 inhomogeneity induced EPI distortion.
+fMRI data was processed using an integrated method (under review) which combines slice-wise motion estimation and intensity correction followed by the resampling of cortical and subcortical gray matter timecourse extraction.
+This interpolation concurrently removed B0 inhomogeneity induced EPI distortion estimated by FSL Topup using reversed phase encoding data [@andersson_how_2003].
-BOLD signal was further processed to remove drifts and motion-related abrupt signal change.
+BOLD signal was further processed to remove drifts and motion-related abrupt signal changes.

 Importantly, this preprocessing did not include smoothing, even though interpolation inherent to any motion correction causes averaging of values of neighboring voxels.
-This intend to minimize blurring of data to preserve fine-grained patterns of activity, the resolution of relevant patterns being hypothetically at columnar scale.
+This intended to minimize the blurring of data in order to preserve fine-grained patterns of activity, the resolution of relevant patterns being hypothetically at columnar scale.

 ### Multivariate Pattern Analysis

 #### Samples

-Each block was modeled by having 2 boxcars, respectively instruction and execution phase, convolved with Hemodynamic Response Functions (HRF).
-Least-square separate (LS-S) regression of each event [@mumford_deconvolving_2012] shown to provide improved activation patterns estimates for MVPA.
+Each block was modeled by having 2 boxcars, respectively instruction and execution phases, convolved with Hemodynamic Response Functions (HRF).
-For each blocks, regressors for instruction and execution phases provided betas maps that was further used as MVPA samples.
+Least-square separate (LS-S) regression of each event [@mumford_deconvolving_2012], shown to provide improved activation patterns estimates for MVPA, yielded instruction and execution phases beta maps for each block that were further used as MVPA samples.

 #### Cross-validated multivariate distance

-Similarly to @wiestler_skill_2013 and @nambu_decoding_2015 we aim to uncover activity patterns representing the different sequences that is performed by the subject.
+Similarly to @wiestler_skill_2013 and @nambu_decoding_2015, we aimed to uncover activity patterns representing the different sequences that were performed by the subject.
-Instead of applying cross-validated classification, we opted for a representational approach by computing multivariate distance between evoked activity patterns, in order to avoid the formers' ceiling effect and noise sensitivity [@walther_reliability_2016].
+However, instead of applying cross-validated classification, we opted for a representational approach by computing multivariate distance between evoked activity patterns, in order to avoid the formers' ceiling effect and noise sensitivity [@walther_reliability_2016].
-Cross-validated Mahalanobis distance [@walther_reliability_2016], is an unbiased metric that uses multivariate normalization by estimating the covariance from the GLM fitting residuals, regularized through Ledoit-Wolf optimal shrinkage [@ledoit_honey_2012].
+Cross-validated Mahalanobis distance [@walther_reliability_2016] is an unbiased metric that uses multivariate normalization by estimating the covariance from the GLM fitting residuals, regularized through Ledoit-Wolf optimal shrinkage [@ledoit_honey_2012].
-Distance were estimated between pairs of sequences that were in a comparable acquisition stage, that is for consolidated sequences separately from newly acquired sequences.
+Distance were estimated between pairs of sequences that were in a comparable acquisition stage, that is separately for the newly acquired and consolidated sequences.

 #### Searchlight analysis